lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 of these file operations can also be performed using the above-described method of mounting folders into a compute session.

+The maximum length of file or directory inside a folder may depends on the host file system.
+But, it usually cannot exceed 255 characters.

 To close file explorer, click the X button in the upper right.